openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``GET  /types``
        | The ability to make these API calls is governed by other policies.
      - volume_extension:access_types_extra_specs
-     - rule:admin_api
+     - empty
-     - no
+     - yes
-     - no
+     - yes
-     - no
+     - yes
-     - no
+     - yes
      - yes
-     - no
+     - yes
      - yes
    * - List or show volume type with access type qos specs id attribute
      - | Adds ``qos_specs_id`` to the following responses: